ukparliament/weeknotes.data-search/2018/06/index.md

 ### Strolls

-No stroll were reported Robert did go round to Dan's for dinner.
+No strolls were though reported Robert did go round to Dan's for dinner.
 Dan managed not to poison anybody.
 We all miss Robert.

 ### Things that caught our eye